Testing is no longer compulsory, but continuing to test before you travel to campus can help protect the most vulnerable

 If you are on campus you should leave at once.
-Next you should inform your course leader or line manager and let us know by emailing our COVID-19 reporting email address: firstname.lastname@example.org.
+Next you should inform your course leader or line manager and let us know by completing our COVID-19 positive reporting form.

 We know that you might be concerned, but please don’t worry, we will do all we can to make sure you’re supported if you fall ill.